sukumargaonkar/GraphDB/README.md

 # GraphDB

 A simple NoSQL Distributed Graph store that utilizes Raft to achieve consensus between nodes.
+The project makes use of [Atomix](https://atomix.io/), a reactive Java framework for building fault tolerant distributed systems.
+It utilizes the Raft protocol for achieving consensus between its nodes and also provides several datastructures which are called primitives in its lingo for developers open to create a wide variety of applications.